RouhanifardLab/Psi-detection-T-cell-/README.md

-# Psi detection on T cell
-Direct RNA sequencing of primary human T cells reveals the impact of immortalization on mRNA pseudouridine modifications
+# Direct RNA sequencing of primary human T cells reveals the impact of immortalization on mRNA pseudouridine modifications